apiel/zicBox/NOTE.md

 ## Pixel TODO

-- TODO main midi handler, could send midi to the active track
-- TODO automatically load first midi controller plugged...

 - TODO manage to get alsa working on rpi

-- TODO set wifi config
+- TODO compile arm on x86 and then create a package for release...

 - TODO zicOs based on busybox
 - TODO home screen

+- TODO mute shortcut

+- TODO set wifi config

 - TODO capture, like on ableton move